xshou1990/Subpopulation/README.md

 # Subpopulation
-SCM with SPARSE GROUP LASSO, fisher's exact test with log odds ratios

-Along with Supervised Gaussian/Bernoulli Mixture Models from George
+Supervised Gaussian/Bernoulli Mixture Models, and its SGD version.